If you are unsure about how to best resolve a situation regarding comment/conversation moderation, contact

 Virginia Tech welcomes your comments on our Facebook page and encourages interaction among Hokies around the world.
 We ask that you use the Virginia Tech Principles of Community (inclusive.vt.edu/vtpoc0) as guidance in your posts and remain true to the spirit of Ut Prosim (That I May Serve).

 We review all comments made.
-Comments will be removed if they are inappropriate, offensive, insult or attack, contain illegal suggestions, use foul language, or contain unauthorized commercial solicitation.
+Comments may be removed if they are off-topic, defamatory, an unauthorized commercial solicitation, or an attack, or if they contain illegal suggestions or use foul language.
 We reserve the right to terminate access to the page by repeat offenders.

 Please email us at email@example.com with any concerns about the content on this site.
 Comments made to this page are the opinions of the authors, not of the university.